geoffreybennett/alsa-scarlett-gui/USAGE.md

 #### Loopback

 Gen 2, Clarett USB, and Clarett+ interfaces have as many PCM Inputs as Hardware Inputs.
-Gen 3 interfaces have two more PCM Inputs which the proprietary driver restricts to being “Loopback” inputs.
+Gen 3 interfaces have two more PCM Inputs which Focusrite Control uses as “Loopback” inputs.

 The “Loopback” feature advertised for Gen 3 devices is actually a limitation of the proprietary Focusrite Control software.
 All devices